oliver-butterley/ma2-2024/pages/evaluation.md

 ## Alternative evaluation

 As an alternative to the continuous evaluation, students have the right to instead choose to attempt a written and oral exam during one of the 6 exam calls of the year.
-It highly recommended to opt for the continuous evaluation.
+However it highly recommended to opt for the continuous evaluation.

 If one chooses this evaluation system: